ktchu/Math-Puzzle-Web/puzzles/Z9ziMdEQ58WhEHqFxiQJ9g-solutions.md

 ---
 id: Z9ziMdEQ58WhEHqFxiQJ9g
-title: Triangle Inequalities - Sitting on Edge [Solutions]
+title: Triangle Inequalities - On the Edge [Solutions]
 tags: solutions
 ---

 --------------------------------------------------------------------------------------------

-## Triangle Inequalities - Sitting on Edge [Solutions]
+## Triangle Inequalities - On the Edge [Solutions]

 For triangle $ABD$, the triangle inequality requires that